 And this is where the Kyocera Hydro Vibe Hydro waterproof 4G LTE smartphone shines.
 Powered by the Sprint LTE 4G network, this phone at first glance is a typical looking handset.
 That is until you drop it in the pool and it comes out working like a champ.
-That’s right this phone is water resistant and nearly weather proof.
-And by water resistant Kyocera means 3 feet of water for half an hour.
+That’s right this phone is water-resistant and nearly weatherproof.
+And by water-resistant Kyocera means 3 feet of water for half an hour.
 This phone can take a dunking and not miss a beat.
-It is important to note that the phone is not marketed to be used under water, rather it is designed to save you the cost of a new phone should summer time shenanigans find you in the pool with you phone in your pocket.
-Leave you phone on your patio overnight and neither rain nor dew will create an expensive paper weight.
+It is important to note that the phone is not marketed to be used underwater, rather it is designed to save you the cost of a new phone should summertime shenanigans find you in the pool with your phone in your pocket.
+Leave your phone on your patio overnight and neither rain nor dew will create an expensive paperweight.
 The key to all this is the back cover with a visible seal when you remove it to access the removable battery and SIM card slot.
-After repeated dunks in water and a quick wipe dry, the phone worked well taking calls and using the camera.
+After repeated dunks in water and a quick wipe dry, the phone worked well-taking calls and using the camera.

-Finally, two software option called easy mode and eco mode help makes the experience for first time smart phone users a little easier to navigate and last just a little while longer.
-Easy seems like overkill for tech savvy kids but for a grandparent or just your everyday technophobe it does eliminate some clutter.
-Eco mode helps stretch the battery by reducing data usage and sending the phone into deep sleep during periods of no activity.
+Finally, two software option called easy mode and eco mode helps makes the experience for first-time smartphone users a little easier to navigate and last just a little while longer.
+Easy seems like overkill for tech-savvy kids but for a grandparent or just your everyday technophobe, it does eliminate some clutter.
+Eco mode helps stretch the battery by reducing data usage and sending the phone into a deep sleep during periods of no activity.